stclib/STC/README.md

     cvec_str_emplace_back(&vec, s.str);           // Ok: const char* input type.
 }
 ```
-This is made possible because the **using**-declarations may be given an optional
+This is made possible because the type configuration may be given an optional
 conversion/"rawvalue"-type as template parameter, along with a back and forth conversion
 methods to the container value type.
 By default, *rawvalue has the same type as value*.